Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 When rolling out the winning variant, your flag may already be on in your production environment.
 Adjust the rollout strategy configurations to release to 100% of your user base in the Unleash Admin.

+After the flag has been available to 100% of users over time, archive the flag and clean up your codebase.

 ## A/B Testing with Enterprise Automation

 With Unleash, you can automate your feature flags using [actions](/reference/actions) and [signals](/reference/signals).
 When running A/B tests, configure your projects to execute tasks in response to application metrics and thresholds you define.
 If an experimentation feature that targets a part of your user base logs errors, your actions can automatically disable the feature so your team is given the time to triage while still providing a seamless, alternative experience to users.
 In another case, you can use actions to modify the percentage of users targeted for variations of a feature based off users engaging with one variation more than the other.

 ### Multi-arm Bandit Tests to Find the Winning Variant